 Oddsmakers opened up this line at Dallas -3, but early money on Chicago has it under the key number with the Cowboys at -2.5.
 The total for this matchup opened at 44 and is down to 42.5 at most books.

 Click here for a full look at the Week 14 NFL odds and for more links to our game previews.

 Bears vs Cowboys Vegas Point Spread Preview

-This will be the first meeting between these two teams since 2014.
-That year Dallas won 41-28 at Chicago as a 4-point favorite.
-The total for that contest was 50.5 points.
+This will be the first meeting between these two teams since they met up in Dallas back in 2016, which the Cowboys won 31-16 as a 6.5-point home favorite.

-Click on the link for more free NFL picks from expert handicappers.
+Click on the link for more free NFL picks from our experts on staff.